LlmLaraHub/docs-vitepress/developing.md

 ![](images/overview.jpg)

-Let's start with the Sources.
+## Theme Layer

+Tailwind is at the cord but to simplify code I am using https://daisyui.com/ to drive the ui (80% transitioned to it)

+## Sources

 >NOTE: All the others can be created but only Sources has a generator at the moment.

-## Sources

 There are generators that come with the system.
 We will make a source that allows GitHub webhooks to come into the system.
 If we do it right it might even allow any type of webhook.